jundalisay/sp/content/en/material/principles/part-2/chapter-02c.md

 ## ~~Time~~ Cognition Always Moves Forward

-Both space and time are products of perception which always moved outward or forward from the **self** as the lower mind.
+Both space and time are products of perception which always moves outward or forward from the **self** as the lower mind.
 This is why time always moves forward whether externally or internally.

 This is because main purpose of the aethereal layer is to facilitate perception.

-**A cognition that flows backwards will be deleting its own mind its its own ideas and feelings.**
+**A cognition that flows backwards will be deleting its own mind its own ideas and feelings.** Existence exists and this is why cognition only moves forward.

 {{< img src="/graphics/physics/soul.jpg" alt="The Direction of Perception" cap="Time always moves forward from the perspective of the lower mind." >}}